 What is cURL?

-The name is the short version for Client URL.
+The name is the short version for the Client URL.
 It is a part of libcurl free transfer library that can be used in compiled software.
 The libcurl library gives us the ability to transfer data to the server and receive responses from it.
 It gives us the ability to mimic real user behavior!

 CURL is predominantly used in PHP in Guzzle libraries to make any kind of HTTP requests, from APIs to webhooks and even download websites.
 And binary is predominantly used by developers when they need to test anything on HTTP.